Mashalrs/Todo-app/README.md

     + Contains an input field and a submit button.

 + TaskList.js
-    +Displays the list of tasks, allowing users to click on tasks to toggle their completion status and delete tasks with a button.
+    + Displays the list of tasks, allowing users to click on tasks to toggle their completion status and delete tasks with         a button.

 ## Technologies Used
 + React: A JavaScript library for building user interfaces, utilized for component-based development.